fabispringer/vscode_R_intro/README.md

   - conda-forge
   - bioconda
 ```
-Don't update VSCode >1.85 due to incopatibilities with `amur` and `nile` (Disable autoupdate)
+Don't update VSCode >1.85 due to incompatibilities with `amur` and `nile` (Disable autoupdate)

-3) Create and conda environment for R and activate:
+3) Create a conda environment for R and activate:
 `conda create -n r_env_4.3.3`
 `conda activate r_env_4.3.3`
 [Suggestion for ARM Mac users in their local installation: force environment to consider only osx-86 packages: ``conda config --env --set subdir osx-64`` (prevents conflicts in my personal experience and most packages are available for osx-64)]